-It’s no secret.
-As we discussed at last year’s dBs Dialogues, the creative industries are a hotbed for mental health issues.
+It’s no secret. the creative industries are a hotbed for mental health issues.
 Everyone’s always known it, but Help Musicians UK’s landmark 2016 survey – the largest ever of its kind globally – brought some staggering figures to the table.
 65 percent of respondents reported they had suffered from depression, while 71 percent believed they had experienced anxiety and panic attacks – and that’s just in music.

 At dBs Berlin, the mental health conversation is always open, and we’re forever looking for new ways to support our students.
 Talking is great, but taking it one step further into action is even better.
 Florence Jimenez Otto and Sam Potter’s recent presentation on emotional awareness and creativity provided our students with an empowering mental health toolkit.
 The sentiment of the day: feeling good!

 Sam Potter is a musician, artist and author, who you might know from cult band Late of the Pier.
 His current work focuses on helping people reconnect to the emotional properties of sound.
 Ecstatic Data Sets, his recent book for Rough Trade, explores emerging technology’s role in better understanding who we are through music.
 Sam is also a creative consultant, with MONOM, Domino Recording Company and Franz Ferdinand amongst his clients.